Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01c_AccountSheet.md

 **Account sheet for account**

-The list displays all postings for the selected account whose number and name are specified in the list's title.
+The list displays all postings for the selected account whose number and name are specified in the list title.
 All fields are read-only.

 - *Date*
     Posting date.
 The valid date format is DDMMYY.